 - Personal letters of reference are discouraged

-Our graduate programs in the Department of Psychology maintain rolling admissions, with admissions for both Fall and Spring.
-This means, as soon as you are ready to apply, please do so online by visiting the The Graduate School's website.
+These graduate programs maintain rolling admissions, with admissions for both Fall and Spring.
+This means, as soon as you are ready to apply, please do so online by visiting The Graduate School's website.

 - Interested candidates should adhere to the application guidelines of The Graduate School.
 Upon receiving required application materials, The Graduate School will review applications and forward them to the Department of Psychology.